neighlyd/node-task-api/docs/api/tasks/id/delete.md

 **Code** : `200 OK`

-**Content example** : The task is deleted from the server, but client receives a copy of the deleted object.
+**Content example** : The task is deleted from the server.
+The client receives a copy of the deleted object.

 ```json
 {